 Fortunately for many of us reading this blog post on a computer with Internet access, we have access to fresh water all day, every day, almost everywhere we go.
 For some, fresh water is much more precious, and sometimes the lack of fresh water leads to serious problems.

 Water is a vital resources for living, but it is also a point of contention among many including big businesses, environmentalists, and even politicians.

 Not only does Wabo want everyone to switch to reusable bottles and to rid the world of single-use plastic bottles, we also want to hear your Wabo story.
 Send us photos and a blurb about your reusable bottle, its adventures, stickers, and why it is important to you and your daily life.
-Direct message us on Instagram ( @mywabo ) to feature your bottle or shoot us an email at email@example.com to share the tale of your wabo!
+Direct message us on Instagram (@mywabo) to feature your bottle or shoot us an email firstname.lastname@example.org to share the tale of your wabo!

 Follow us@mywabo to find out when we post more informative and fun blog posts!